RamenDR/ocm-ramen-samples/README.md

 ## Undeploying a sample application

-To undeploy an application delete the subscription overlay used to deploy the application:
+To undeploy an application delete the applicationset overlay used to deploy the application:

 ```
-kubectl delete -k subscription/deployment-k8s-regional-rbd
+kubectl delete -k applicationset/deployment-k8s-regional-rbd
 ```

 ## Enable DR for a deployed application